tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/CONTRIBUTING.md

 # Contributing Guidelines

-This page describes the ways you can contribute to the development of the **Module Registry** web application.
+**Welcome to contribute to the development and documentation of the **Module Registry** web application.**

+This page describes the ways you can contribute.
-All contribution requires you to have a [GitHub account](https://github.com/).
+In general, contribution requires you to have a [GitHub account](https://github.com/).
+However, translations can be also submitted through e-mail.
-For all contributions, exept for *test user*, you need to now the [basics of GitHub](https://lab.github.com/githubtraining/introduction-to-github).
+For most contributions, you need to now the [basics of GitHub](https://lab.github.com/githubtraining/introduction-to-github).

 ## As Test User
 As a test user you use the application and report back with: